 Relevant studies previously performed in the Lower Brazos Planning Region were collected to be used for reference material.
 Two studies were performed that looked at the impacts of the Brazos River in the southern portion of the basin.
 The Lower Brazos Flood Protection Planning Study, completed in 2019, and the Hydrologic and Hydraulic Analysis of the Brazos River, completed in 2021, provide overviews of the current conditions along the Brazos River in Fort Bend and Brazoria counties.
-Additionally, the Draft Fort Bend Drainage Master Plans, set to be complete later this year (2022), provide detailed analysis of flooding conditions throughout the county.
+Additionally, the Draft Fort Bend Drainage Master Plans provide detailed analysis of flooding conditions throughout the county.
 The Lower Brazos Flood Protection Planning Study was conducted by the BRA using Flood Protection Planning Grant funds from the TWDB.
 The Hydrologic and Hydraulic Analysis of the Brazos River and the Draft Fort Bend Drainage Master Plans were both conducted by the Fort Bend County Drainage District using local funds.